-- (1) If possible, M.S. thesis students and Ph.D. students should select a research advisor as their major advisor during the first semester of study. - (2) Before identifying a major advisor, M.S. thesis students and Ph.D. students should contact the Graduate Program Coordinator to discuss course planning. - (3) By default, the Graduate Program Coordinator will serve as the major advisor of all M.S. non-thesis students.
+- (1) If possible, M.S. thesis students and Ph.D. students should select a research advisor as their major advisor during the first semester of study. - (2) By default, the Graduate Program Coordinator will serve as the major advisor of all M.S. nonthesis students.
 Students can select an alternative major advisor with the approval of the Graduate Program Coordinator.
 M.S. non-thesis students have the option to change their advisory committee on rare and justifiable occasions.
 However, it is not advised.